natalieagus/50002/docs/FPGA/fpga_applesilicon.md

 {:.important}
 Start the VM and login with the **password** **`debian`**.
 The `sudo` password is also `debian`.

 Ensure that your desktop looks like this.
 If it doesn't it means that what you have downloaded might be corrupted.
-Ensure you have enough space (280GB in total)!

 <img src="{{ site.baseurl }}/docs/FPGA/images/fpga_applesilicon/2024-03-25-17-35-03.png"  class="center_full no-invert"/>

 ### Launching Alchitry Labs 2

-You can start alchitry labs by opening terminal from the bottom menu of the desktop (press **command** if the dock isn't visible to show it, or the top left **activity** button).
-Then select Terminal from the dock:
+Upon login, a terminal window should automatically appear.
+If not, you can press the **CMD** button and select it from the dock, or via activities menu on the top left.

 <img src="{{ site.baseurl }}//docs/FPGA/Lucid%20V2/images/fpga_applesilicon/2025-01-28-02-41-23.png"  class="center_thirty no-invert"/>

 <img src="{{ site.baseurl }}//docs/FPGA/Lucid%20V2/images/fpga_applesilicon/2025-01-28-02-52-41.png"  class="center_seventy no-invert"/>

-and type `a2` command (an alias that launches the Alchitry Labs V2 binary).
+You can start alchitry labs by typing the `a2` command (an [alias](#run-alchitry-labs-with-local-jre) that launches the Alchitry Labs V2 binary).

 Key in `debian` as password when prompted.